Electric Peak (Sangre de Cristo): Description

 Electric Peak is set on the crest of the Sangre de Cristo Range which is a subrange of the Rocky Mountains.
 It is the sixth-highest summit in Custer County and the 185th-highest in Colorado.
 The mountain is located 13.5 mi west-northwest of the town of Westcliffe in the Sangre de Cristo Wilderness, on land managed by San Isabel National Forest and Rio Grande National Forest.
 Precipitation runoff from the mountain's eastern slopes drains into Brush Creek → Texas Creek → Arkansas River, whereas the west slope drains into Cotton Creek which flows to the San Luis Valley.
 Topographic relief is significant as the summit rises 1200 ft above Banjo Lake in 0.4 mile (0.64 km) and 3200 ft above Cotton Creek in 1.5 mile (2.4 km).
 An ascent of the summit involves 15 miles of hiking with 5,300 feet of elevation gain.
+The summit lies 1,000 ft. higher and S of Electric Pass.
 The mountain's toponym was applied by the Hayden Survey and officially adopted in 1906 by the United States Board on Geographic Names.